thaumaturgists/subcortical/README.md

 > For years, it seemed like I wanted to lose my life.
 Many of the pleasures you see were very unusual.

 > If words are a bad feeling, it is like a cave, and sadness and inequality cannot escape their hatred from all corners of your heart.
-I performed a miracle to calm their voices, knowing that ታምራት was mine.
+I performed a miracle to calm their voices, knowing that ታምራት are mine.
 Step by step; I want to jump to the next place and make the world a better place.